Japandi Interior Design: A Harmonious Blend of Japanese and Scandinavian Aesthetics

 - Bryan Borg

-- 3 min read
+- 4 min read

 What is Japandi Design?

 The essence of Japandi is captured in its minimalist approach.
-The guiding principle is that "less is more."
+The guiding principle here is that "less is more."
 This philosophy allows every item to shine and play a role in the overall decor.

 Distinct Color Palettes

 A balanced color palette establishes cohesion throughout your space.
-To effectively incorporate Japandi colors, begin with a neutral base like beige, soft gray, or white.
+To effectively incorporate Japandi colors, start with a neutral base like beige, soft gray, or white.
 From there, add accent colors inspired by nature—such as sage green or terra-cotta brown—that enrich the overall calming effect.

 Research shows that using soft colors can lower stress levels by up to 30%, making it even more beneficial to implement these color choices.